istio/istio.io/content/en/blog/2020/multiple-control-planes/index.md

 ## Configuring

 Control plane selection is done based on the sidecar injection webhook.
 Each control plane is configured to select objects with a matching `istio.io/rev` label on the namespace.
-These pods will then be configured to connect to a control plane specific to that revision.
+Then, the upgrade process configures the pods to connect to a control plane specific to that revision.
 Unlike in the current model, this means that a given proxy connects to the same revision during its lifetime.
 This avoids subtle issues that might arise when a proxy switches what control plane it is connected to.

 The new `istio.io/rev` label will replace the `istio-injection=enabled` label when using revisions.
 For example, if we had a revision named canary, we would label our namespaces that we want to use this revision with istio.io/rev=canary.
 See the [upgrade guide](/docs/setup/upgrade) for more information.